BhootKePapa/LampStack2/220294_solution.md

 Reasoning - %%% As stated in readme file under Normal section, i searched about Rotation(like rot13) and used https://rot13.com/ to decode the text and i cracked it using ' rot8 '.
 It's output was- %%%
 ```
-%%% noicee you did crack a rotation encryption on your own.
-The following is a clue for the next puzzle: CLASS of that INPUT%%%
+ noicee you did crack a rotation encryption on your own.
+The following is a clue for the next puzzle: CLASS of that INPU

 ```

 ---